ringcentral/ringcentral-api-docs/docs/voice/supervision.md

 GET /restapi/v1.0/account/{accountId}/call-monitoring-groups/{groupId}/members
 ```

 This API returns a list of members in the `records` property.
 Each member has a `permissions` property which can be set to `Monitoring - User` (for supervisor) or `Monitored - User` (for agent).
-Filter the groups for ones your user is has the `Monitoring -User` permisssion and then collect all the `Monitored - User` extension ids for your list.
+Filter the groups for ones your user is has the `Monitoring -User` permission and then collect all the `Monitored - User` extension ids for your list.

 ## Using the Call Supervision API